One Day International: Rules

 Where a number of overs are lost, for example, due to inclement weather conditions, then the total number of overs may be reduced.
 In the early days of ODI cricket, the team with the better run rate won (see Average Run Rate method), but this favoured the second team.
 For the 1992 World Cup, an alternative method was used of simply omitting the first team's worst overs (see Most Productive Overs method) but that favoured the first team.
-Since the late 1990s, the target or result has usually been determined by the Duckworth-Lewis-Stern method (DLS, formerly known as the Duckworth–Lewis method), which is a method with statistical approach.
-It takes into consideration the fact that the wickets in hand plays a crucial role in pacing the run-rate and that a team with more wickets in hand can play way more aggressively than the team with fewer wickets in hand.
+Since the late 1990s, the target or result has usually been determined by the Duckworth–Lewis–Stern method (DLS, formerly known as the Duckworth–Lewis method), which is a method with statistical approach.
+It takes into consideration the fact that the wickets in hand plays a crucial role in pacing the run rate and that a team with more wickets in hand can play far more aggressively than the team with fewer wickets in hand.
 When insufficient overs are played (usually 20 overs) to apply the DLS, a match is declared no result.
 Important one-day matches particularly in the latter stages of major tournaments, may have two days set aside, such that a result can be achieved on the "reserve day" if the first day is washed out—either by playing a new game, or by resuming the match which was rain-interrupted.

 Because the game uses a white ball instead of the red ball used in first-class cricket, the ball can become discolored and hard to see as the innings progresses, so the ICC has used various rules to help keep the ball playable.
-Most recently, ICC has made the use of two new balls (one from each end), the same strategy that was used in the 1992 and 1996 World Cups so that each ball is used for only 25 overs.
+Most recently, the ICC has made the use of two new balls (one from each end), the same strategy that was used in the 1992 and 1996 World Cups so that each ball is used for only 25 overs.
 Previously, in October 2007, the ICC sanctioned that after the 34th over, the ball would be replaced with a cleaned previously used ball.
 Before October 2007 (except 1992 and 1996 World Cups), only one ball would be used during an innings of an ODI and it was up to the umpire to decide whether to change the ball.

+At the start of an ODI innings, two balls can be used, one from each end.
+However, starting from June 2025, after the 34th over, the bowling team can pick one of the two balls to keep using until the innings ends.
+This change is designed to bring back reverse swing bowling and make the game fairer between batsmen and bowlers.